 -

-Hassan II Mosque - Tickets for the Hassan II Mosque are purchased in advance to help visitors avoid long queues!
-Situated in Casablanca, this mosque is among the largest and most magnificent in the world.
+The Hassan II Mosque in Casablanca is among the largest and most magnificent mosques globally.
 Opened in 1993, it was commissioned by King Hassan II to provide the city with a grand religious structure overlooking the ocean.
-The mosque can host approximately 25,000 worshippers inside and up to 80,000 in the outdoor plaza, making it one of the largest mosques globally.

 • Minaret:

-CASABLANCA: DISCOVERING AND WALK INSIDE OLD MEDINA - Experience the rich cultural heritage of Casablanca with a walking tour of the ancient medina.
-A guide will lead you through the winding streets of this historic district, offering the chance to explore traditional souks, ancient mosques, and historic buildings, while strolling through the narrow alleys.
+It welcomes non-Muslims for guided tours, a rarity worldwide.
+A must-visit!
+Book now, it’s the most essential monument in Casablanca!
+Expect an unforgettable visit filled with emotion and memories. - CASABLANCA: DISCOVERING AND WALK INSIDE OLD MEDINA - Uncover Casablanca’s rich cultural heritage with a walking tour of the old medina.
+Your guide will navigate you through the winding streets of this historic area, offering a chance to explore traditional souks, ancient mosques, and historic buildings.
+Enjoy a stroll through the narrow streets.

 -

-Quartier Habous - The Habous district, located east of downtown Casablanca, is a gem of Moorish-Roman architecture, featuring stone arches, zelliges, carved doors, and white-fronted buildings that evoke both imperial medinas and modern urban planning.
-A hub for crafts and commerce, Le Habous is renowned for its organized souks, cherished by locals and tourists alike:
+It is a gem of Moroccan-Moorish architecture, featuring stone arches, zelliges, carved doors, and white-facade buildings that evoke both imperial medinas and modern urban planning.

-Place des Nations Unies - Visit the iconic art deco district, admire the colonial architecture of the 1930s, explore the new theater, and enjoy the lively passenger trap square.
+- Place des Nations Unies - Visit the iconic Art Deco district, admire the colonial architecture of the 1930s, explore the new theater, and enjoy the lively passenger trap square.

 - Bottled water